douglaswlee/The-Island-of-Misfit-Takehomes/Concrete-Strength-Prediction/README.md

 ### What is this?

 This repo contains work for a take-home assignment for the NYC Department of Education (I am posting the exact name of the potential employer since part of this assigmment required posting it in a public Github repo).
+This assignment was the stage of the interview process following an initial phone screen.
 From completion of this assignment, I progressed to an on-site interview, and my status is still to be determined.

 ### What was this take-home about?